How to apply for exchange studies

 - Make sure your home university has nominated you online in SoleMOVE.
 Once you have been nominated, you will receive an email on how to activate your SoleMOVE user account and how to submit your application.

 - Activate your user account and submit your application online in SoleMOVE by due date.
 Please save your user name and your password for later use.
 Enclose a Transcript of Records, a Language Certificate and a Learning Agreement to your application.
-All the above mentionned documents must be officially signed and stamped and in English.
+All the above mentioned documents must be officially signed and stamped and in English.

 - Wait for the International Office to process your application.
 You will receive an electronic Certificate of Admission once your admission is complete.